Soccer athletes coach skills clinic for 125 South LA kids.

 Under first-year head coach Keidane McAlpine, the Trojans are looking to make a splash in 2014.

 First-year head coach Keidane McAlpine and his staff bring in their first recruiting class.

-Lockhart saddles up for USC after previously serving under McAlpine at Washington State, where the Cougars advanced to the NCAA Tournament twice in his two-year span as volunteer assistant coach.
+Lockhart came to USC after previously serving under McAlpine at Washington State, where the Cougars advanced to the NCAA Tournament twice in his two-year span as volunteer assistant coach.